-- Terminal Maps (Domestic and International): The terminal complex, which spans 6.8 million square feet, includes the domestic and international terminals building and concourses T, A, B, C, D, E and F. Follow this link to learn more about each concourse.
+The terminal complex, which spans 6.8 million square feet, includes domestic (North and South) and international terminals building and concourses T, A, B, C, D, E and F. Detailed terminal maps are available here.

 - Dining and Shopping: There’s no shortage of things to buy and eat at the Atlanta airport.
 With more than 263 concession outlets, three duty-free stores and 56 service outlets spanning 230,000 square feet, Hartsfield-Jackson is one of the most convenient airports.
 Follow this link to learn more about what you'll find inside the airport.
 Or get a list of the Top 16 Locally-Owned Restaurants at the airport here.